chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

       -  A4: Bidirectional LSTM with Attention for Classification from Scratch (10%)
       -  A5: Transformers for Seq2Seq from Scratch (10%)
       -  A6: Pretraining + finetuning (10%)
-2. Final Project (42%) - 1 week project progress
+2. Final Project (46%) - 1 week project progress
-    - Three project topics will be given as follows:
+    - Three default project topics will be given as follows:
       - (1)
     - Main criteria focuses on learning, in particular
       - (1)